 The company has not been audited by the tax authorities for the fiscal year 2010.
-Regarding to the unaudited year 2010 the company has recorded a provision of amount € 6.259.
-This provision has been estimated based on the outcome of tax audits in previous years.
 From the year 2011 and later the company has been subject to the tax audit of its Certified auditors according the provisions of article 65A paragraph 1 of the Law 4174/2013 and the Decision of the Ministry of Economics No. 1124/18-6-2015.
-The tax audit of the year 2017 is still in progress and the respective tax report is expected to be issued in September of the current year 2017.
+The tax audit of the year 2018 is still in progress and the respective tax report is expected to be issued during the current year 2019.
 Management estimates that any additional tax charges imposed by the completion of this tax audit will not have material effect on financial statements.